MiloTruck/regast/README.md

 # **regast**

+> [!NOTE]
+> **regast** has not been maintained since March 2023.
+If you're trying to run it, it will most probably throw an error during the parsing stage does not work anymore.
+Nevertheless, feel free to look through the code to get an idea of how to implement your own static analyzer.

 **regast** is a static analyzer for identifying security vulnerabilities and gas optimizations in Solidity codebases.

 It is heavily inspired by tools such as [Slither](https://github.com/crytic/slither), [solstat](https://github.com/0xKitsune/solstat) and [4naly3er](https://github.com/Picodes/4naly3er), but has the following differences: